Miss World Malaysia

 Miss World Malaysia is a national beauty pageant and non-governmental organisation that selects Malaysia's representative for the Miss World competition.
 In instances where the winner does not meet eligibility requirements, a runner-up may be appointed.

 The reigning Miss World Malaysia, Taanusiya Chetty of Kuala Lumpur, will represent the nation at the Miss World 2026 pageant.
 Meanwhile, Saroop Roshi of Perak has been appointed to represent Malaysia at Miss World 2025 where she finished as top 40 quarter-finalists.

 History

 Malaysia’s involvement in the Miss World pageant dates back to 1960, when Eric Morley extended the first official invitation to then-Malaya.
-The inaugural Miss World Malaysia pageant was held on 20 April 1963 at Stadium Negara, Kuala Lumpur, to select the nation’s first representative following the formation of Malaysia.
-The title was awarded to 19-year-old Catherine Loh, who represented Brunei.
-Loh, a three-time Miss Brunei, was crowned by French actress Capucine in a ceremony attended by 30 contestants from across the Malaysian federation.

 On 7 August 2018, the Miss World Malaysia pageant came under the new management of Fantastic Golden Sdn.
 Bhd., which was officially appointed as the national licensee.
 Singaporean singer, songwriter, and social entrepreneur Sean Wong, was named national director by Julia Morley, chairwoman of the Miss World Organisation.
 Miss World Malaysia 2018 was held on 8 September at the Borneo Convention Centre Kuching (BCCK), marking the first time the national pageant took place in Sarawak.
-The event featured 12 finalists and culminated in the crowning of Larissa Ping from Sarawak.
-The pageant was officiated by Sarawak Chief Minister Datuk Patinggi Abang Johari Tun Openg and was attended by dignitaries including Tourism Minister Datuk Abdul Karim Rahman Hamzah, underscoring high-level endorsement of the event.
-The competition was also supported by the Sarawak Ministry of Tourism, Arts, Culture marking a strategic effort to elevate Sarawak's cultural profile and promote tourism through the Miss World Malaysia platform.